 AMP (Accelerated Mobile Pages) technology is becoming increasingly popular, as it allows for websites to load very quickly on mobile devices.
 How does it work?
 When searching for something using Google on their phone or other mobile device, the user will be notified with a lightning symbol.

 These types of websites are loaded directly from Google servers, which is why their load time is so short.

 In order to check the page loading speed, you can use one of the popular tools, e.g. Google PageSpeed Insights, GTMetrix lub Pingdom.

 Running a blog isn’t a necessity, although it is a valuable addition that gives you the opportunity to present yourself as an expert in the field, which is valued both by users and algorithms.

 When it comes to online shops, it’s a good idea to make sure that all your blog posts contain thematically linked products, links to key categories, as well as Call to Action elements that enable you to quickly gain contact information.

 We can help your e-commerce grow and earn more money!

-Just use contact form or book a free website live audit with our expert.
+Just use the contact form or book a free live website audit with our expert.